vispy/experimental/cr_functional/functional.md

+## Functional interface

+**Rationale**: easy way to define functions in an abstract way in order to represent them in:

+* Python
+* GLSL
+* Javascript

+Could use some of the shader chaining stuff.

+Useful for:

+* transforms
+* colors
+* scripting interface
+* browser backend

+### Notes

 Domain: R^d, with d between 1 and 4 typically or a cartesian product of those.
 Specified by an integer d or a tuple of integers.